Skomer Marine Nature Reserve.

 WHAT A DAY!!!!

-We left Martins Haven as the sun was rising with glassy calm, swimming pool like water and open sea ahead of us.
+We left Martins Haven as the sun was rising over the horizon.
+Sea conditions were glassy calm, we had a great adventure ahead of us.

 Crossing the infamous “Jack Sound”

-The island and the sound are both part of the Skomer Marine Nature Reserve.
+The island and the sound are both parts of the Skomer Marine Nature Reserve.

 “Kayaking around the back of the island gave us a rare opportunity to view Razorbills, Guillemots and of course the Puffins…..”